savob/savobajic.ca/content/projects/personal/clock.md

 will correct itself once the digit is reset, although it will through off the time in the process.

-Below is a demonstartion of a counter set up as described to count to 10 using the external AND gate.
+Below is a demonstration of a counter set up as described to count to 10 using the external AND gate.

 <figure>